djug/partially-random-passwords/README.md

-Password Based Roles and Actions (PoC)
+Partially random passwords (PoC)
 ---
-this demo project shows how we can implement a password based roles and actions system.
+this demo project shows how we can implement a system with partially random passwords, to protect users passwords from keyloggers

 ## How to install
 - clone the repo and create a new database